jacob-thompson/advent-of-code/year2024/README.md

 ## Running the Solutions

-To run a solution, navigate to the appropriate day directory and execute the `solution.py` file:
+To run a solution, navigate to the appropriate day directory and execute the `solution.py` script:

 ```bash
 cd dayXX